sthahemant1st/NewsAppFlutter/README.md

 # NewsAppFlutter

-A plactice project in flutter.
+A practice project in flutter.